iqtree/iqtree.github.io/doc/AliSim.md

 Customizing output alignments
 -----------------------------

-AliSim provides a number of options to customize the output such as setting the alignment format, length, compression, and simulating more than one alignment:
+AliSim provides a number of options to customize the output such as setting the alignment format, length, compression, and simulating more than one alignment.

-Users can use `--length` option to change the length of the root sequence (which equals to the output sequence length in simulations without Indels), e.g.:
+Users can use `--length` option to change the length of the root sequence:

     iqtree2 --alisim alignment_5000 -m JC -t tree.nwk --length 5000

+will simulate an alignment with 5000 sites.
 Users could also output the alignment in FASTA format with `-af` option:

     iqtree2 --alisim alignment -m JC -t tree.nwk -af fasta